bdysm/MultiAgentReinforcementLearning/README.md

 Putting it AI together: AI secrets [ Psss ]

-Answering 3 of the most fundamental ml/ai questions:
+Answering 3 of the most fundamental ML/AI questions:
 1) A.I. can replicate closely any function including complex non-linear functions, making it possible to replicate any kind of output (Reinelt et al., 2002).
 2) The predicted output can be decomposed y^ into xai model weights.
 3) AIgorithm w ∗ (k) is verified by a decision maker it follows computational intelligence model predictions must be verified by a human agent i.e., the decision maker (Hawking, 2015) #intelligence
-Hawking, S. (2015).

-Open letter on artificial intelligence calling for research on the societal impacts of artificial intelligence.
+Hawking, 2015 Open letter on artificial intelligence calling for research on the societal impacts of artificial intelligence.

 never say never to AI creativity https://colab.research.google.com/drive/1ac0K9_aa46c77XEeYtaMAfSOfmH1Bl9L?usp=sharing#scrollTo=0a2C_nneO_wp